dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 - Joined a Windows 10 client machine to the LAB.local domain.
 - Configured client DNS to use the Domain Controller for proper domain resolution.
 - Validated domain authentication by logging in with Active Directory user accounts.

+**`Overview`**
+This phase involved designing a structured Organizational Unit (OU) hierarchy to reflect a real-world enterprise environment and provisioning users within each department.
+Departments such as HR, IT, and Finance were organized into OUs to support scalable management and policy application.
+The configuration was validated by joining a Windows client to the domain and confirming successful user authentication.
 <br>

 --------